 Impact of “too much” on parents

-I cannot speak for all parents, but my goodness, I know that I am my best self, whether as a parent, a partner, a friend or in my relationship to myself, when my life has some space in it.
-When I am racing from one thing to the next, I am unable to connect to who I really am and what I really want and need.
+I cannot speak for all parents, but I know that I am my best self, whether as a parent, a partner, a friend or in my relationship to myself, when my life has some space in it.
+When I race from one thing to the next, I am unable to connect to who I really am and what I really want and need.
 I am more likely to feel out of sorts, even unhappy, and grab for whatever quick fix I can find to soothe my frazzled nerves.

 When my life is too full, I feel like I am failing on every front.
 And most of that sense of failure has to do with not having the time to really listen and connect, whether with others or with myself.
 Relationships require time.
 They must be nourished by the fuel of attention.
 Through attention, we build knowing.
 We better know ourselves, we better know others, and we help those around us better know themselves by listening them into discoveries.
 Through this listening, we build a network of strong, lasting connections that reflect deeper understanding.
 In this type of space, we are able to identify what we really need and what we really value.